opentraveldata/opentraveldata/tools/README.md

 ```

 ### Process Geonames data remotely and merge locally
-As Geonames data represent roughly half a Giga Byte in size
+As Geonames data represent roughly half a Giga Byte (GB) in size
 (slightly increasing over time), downloading it requires a good Internet
 connection.
 When the Internet connection is not so good, it is possible
 to download and process Geonames data on a remote machine (_e.g._,